pranay1303/legal_doc_summerizer/README.md

 ## Project Overview

-The **Legal Document Summarizer** is a Python and Streamlit-based web application developed to generate concise summaries of legal documents in PDF, DOCX, or TXT format.
-This app allows users to select the desired summary length (Short, Medium, or Long) and leverages Google’s Gemini model API for natural language processing.
-Designed for legal professionals and researchers, the app provides a quick overview of lengthy documents, improving efficiency and accessibility.
+The **Legal Document Summarizer** is a cloud-native web application developed using Python and Streamlit to generate concise summaries of legal documents in PDF, DOCX, or TXT formats.
+Users can customize summary length (Short, Medium, or Long) to suit their needs, leveraging Google’s Gemini model API for advanced natural language processing.

+The application is containerized using **Docker**, ensuring consistent performance across various environments.
+This containerization enables easy portability, quick updates, and seamless integration into the cloud.
+It is deployed on **AWS EC2 instances**, which provide scalable compute power, high availability, and secure cloud infrastructure.
+The use of EC2 ensures that the app can handle increasing user demands by allowing auto-scaling and flexible resource management.

+This robust architecture simplifies deployment, enhances performance, and reduces downtime.
+Designed for legal professionals and researchers, the **Legal Document Summarizer** combines cutting-edge NLP, Docker's portability, and EC2’s scalability to deliver a highly efficient document analysis solution.

 ### Key Features
 - **Flexible Summary Options**: Users can choose from short, medium, or long summaries.